slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 A package's <dfn>consumer</dfn> is the organization or individual that uses the package.

-Consumers can set their own expectations for artifacts and use client-side verification tooling to ensure that the artifact's provenance matches the consumer's expectations for that package name before use (e.g. during installation or deployment).
+Consumers can set their own expectations for artifacts or use default expectations provided by the package producer and/or package ecosystem.
+In this situation, the consumer uses client-side verification tooling to ensure that the artifact's provenance matches their expectations for that package before use (e.g. during installation or deployment).
 Client-side verification tooling can be either standalone, such as [slsa-verifier](https://github.com/slsa-framework/slsa-verifier), or built into the package ecosystem client.

-Consumers can either audit the build systems themselves using the prompts in [verifying systems](verifying-systems.md) or rely on the [SLSA certification program](certification.md) (coming soon).

-### External Monitor
+### Monitor

-[External monitor]: #external-monitor
+[Monitor]: #monitor

 A <dfn>monitor</dfn> is a service that verifies provenance for a set of packages and publishes the result of that verification.
 The set of